posabsolute/inker/readme.md

 ## CSS with Inker

-Inker use [Zurb Ink](http://zurb.com/ink/) as its base responsive css framework, everything in ink is available in inker, please refer to their [documentation](http://zurb.com/ink/docs.php).
+Inker use [Zurb Ink](http://zurb.com/ink/) responsive css framework, everything in Ink is available in inker, please refer to their [documentation](http://zurb.com/ink/docs.php).
 Inker also use the meta framework [ITCSS](http://csswizardry.net/talks/2014/11/itcss-dafed.pdf) for the files & folders structure.
 Better explained by this image.
-The css is situated in **src/css**
+The css can be found in **src/css**

-It is important to follow ITCSS rules if you want to keep a sane CSS structure with inker.

-**base.scss** is your base CSS file importing all needed files for inker.
-For example, if you add  a css component you must add import it in base.scss.
+**base.scss** is your base CSS file importing all needed files for inker, if you add  a css component you must import it in base.scss.

 *It is important to note that since we inline style to html nodes it make no sense to pick & choose components you want to use as it will make no difference on the file size in the end*

 ### Responsive

-Responsive rules are in the folder **8_trumps**, please note that these rules are added to the document head instead of inlined using data-ignore="ignore" in html templates.
+Responsive rules are in the folder **8_trumps**, please note that these rules are added to the document head instead of inlined using data-ignore="ignore" in the html templates.

-### Adding css to the head
+### Ignore css inlining

-You can add css to head the using the data-ignore rule in your template:
 ```html
 <!-- external styles -->
 <link rel="stylesheet" data-ignore="ignore"  href="../css/style.css" />